-As a result, the IRS is postponing until Aug.
-30 certain deadlines for taxpayers who reside or have a business in the disaster area
+As a result, the IRS is postponing until June 30 certain deadlines for taxpayers who live or have a business in the disaster area.
+This includes the April 18 deadline for filing 2010 individual income tax returns, making income tax payments and making 2010 contributions to an individual retirement account (IRA).

-In addition, the IRS will waive the failure to deposit penalties for employment and excise deposits due on or after June 30 and on or before July 15, as long as the deposits were made by July 15.
+In addition, the IRS is waiving the failure-to-deposit penalties for employment and excise tax deposits due on or after April 16 and on or before May 2, 2011, as long as the deposits were made by May 2, 2011.

 If an affected taxpayer receives a penalty notice from the IRS, the taxpayer should call the telephone number on the notice to have the IRS abate any interest and any late filing or late payment penalties that would otherwise apply.
-Penalties or interest will be abated only for taxpayers who have an original or extended filing, payment or deposit due date, including an extended filing or payment due date, that falls within the Postponement Period.
+Penalties or interest will be abated only for taxpayers who have an original or extended filing, payment or deposit due date, including an extended filing or payment due date, that falls within the postponement period.

-IRS computer systems automatically identify taxpayers located in the covered disaster area and apply automatic filing and payment relief.
-Affected taxpayers who reside or have a business located outside the covered disaster area must call the IRS disaster hotline at 1-866-562-5227 to request tax relief.
+The IRS automatically identifies taxpayers located in the covered disaster area and applies automatic filing and payment relief.
+But affected taxpayers who reside or have a business located outside the covered disaster area must call the IRS disaster hotline at 1-866-562-5227 to request this tax relief.